DevExpress/testcafe/docs/articles/documentation/reference/testcafe-api/runner/run.md

 taskPromise.cancel();
 ```

-You can also cancel all pending tasks at once with the [runner.stop](stop.md) method.
+You can cancel all pending tasks with the [runner.stop](stop.md) method.